Ajioz/maketPlace-_dAPP/README.md

 # Market Place

 A DApp to Showcase your goods and attract buyers.
-A minimalistic concept that describes how we could trade real stock and real product using block chain
+A minimalistic concept that describes how we could trade real stock and real products using blockchain.

 ## Setup